 Maybe it’s because we were almost the only ones there, but it was such a magical place.
 We walked around and after saying our goodbyes to Raja, we decided to sit and just enjoy the moment.
 Eventually it did get busier, but not as busy as we expected.

 For us, it was definitely worth all the fuss.
-The beauty, the story behind it… Please take a look at our photos and see why.
-I can’t explain.
+The beauty, the story behind it… And I guess we were just super lucky it wasn’t busy at all.

 Pin this post: